rik-degraaff/Subluminal/docs/resources.md

 # Resources
 Collection of pointers to online resources for this project to get everyone on the same page about technical stuff.
-Copy your entry into the category which best describes the resourse.
+Copy your entry into the category which best describes the resource.
 If necessary create a new one or a subcategory.
-Please put at least the title infront of your reference, not just the blank link.
+Please put at least the title in front of your reference, not just the blank link.

 ## Java
 ### Networking
-- TCP - On Keepalive (hearbeat) packets.
+- TCP - On Keepalive (heartbeat) packets.
 [2012]. [https://stackoverflow.com/questions/10702517/in-a-tcp-connection-java-packets](https://stackoverflow.com/questions/10702517/in-a-tcp-connection-java-packets).
 - Java TCP Sockets and Swing Tutorial.
 [2011]. [http://ashishmyles.com/tutorials/tcpchat/index.html](http://ashishmyles.com/tutorials/tcpchat/index.html).

 ### Software Architecture